larisa-msoto/micm_IntroToR/README.md

 ### 3. Basic data manipulation

-**Learning objectives:**

-- Learn how to read/write data to/from files with different formats (.tsv, .csv)
-- Familiarize with basic operations of data frames
-- Index and subset data frames using base R functions
-- Manipulate specific data frame columns
-- Join data frames by columns and rows
+In this module participants will (1) learn how to read/write data to/from files with different formats (.tsv, .csv); (2) become familiar with basic data-frame operations; (3) index and subset data frames using base R; (4) manipulate individual data frame columns; and (5) learn how to join columns and rows of different data frames using base R.

 **Module content:**